shekharP1536/HTML_wordpad/README.md

 # HTML_wordpad
-simple Html word pad demo
+simple Html wordpad demo
+I will Happy if you can contribute